Epilepsy: Can I Become a Mother?

 Epilepsy and IVF require careful planning and a dedicated healthcare team to ensure the best possible outcome.
 Often prospective parents are concerned about the question “can epilepsy transfer from mother to child?”
 At an early stage of planning, questions arise about the risk of having a baby with epilepsy.
 Yes, epilepsy can indeed be hereditary, but the expectant mother should know the following:

-1. With a genetically determined form of epilepsy in the mother and the absence of the disease in the father, the probability of having a child with epilepsy is 5%.
+- With a genetically determined form of epilepsy in the mother and the absence of the disease in the father, the probability of having a child with epilepsy is 5%.

 Can you pass epilepsy to your child?
 Genetic factors may increase the risk of developing epilepsy if there's a family history of the condition.
 To fully understand the prospects, a woman may be assigned a genetic type test.
 This will more accurately determine the likelihood of transmission of the disease to the child.
 Taking folic acid a few months before the planned pregnancy can minimize the increased risk of fetal neural tube pathologies.

 The contraindications to gestation in case of epilepsy are associated with the risks both to the mother and the child.
 The malformations in a child can be caused to a greater extent by the teratogenic effect of antiepileptic medicines.
 Therefore, preparation for pregnancy shall be agreed with the attending physician and be accompanied by a review of the treatment regimen.
 At the same time, refusal of treatment can lead to no less serious consequences than taking medicines.

 The epileptic attacks during pregnancy are a serious threat to both the mother and the fetus.
 Possible consequences include: injuries during any fall, oxygen starvation of the fetus (and malformations as a result), death from increased stress on the cardiovascular system.
 So if someone ask “can someone with epilepsy be a surrogate?” we would say “no”.

 The treatment of epilepsy during pregnancy is an extremely difficult task requiring increased attention of a group of specialists: geneticist, neurologist, and obstetrician-gynecologist.
 If the patient chooses reproductive treatment the intersection of IVF and epilepsy requires careful consideration.